biocore-ntnu/chip_seq_pipeline/docs/profileplots.rst

 column is used, you must use the exact header names shown below.

 .. code-block:: tsv
-   :caption: Example bed-file with regions to display in the heatmap.
+   :caption: Example bed-file with regions to display in the profileplot.

    #chrom  start   end     name    score   strand  deepTools_group
    chr2    241252956       241253035       exon:ENST00000391975.5:11       .       -       0